veidl/asd-usermanager-unicorn/README.md

 Developers: Hothi Gaur Lal Singh, Neskovic Nenad, Petrovic Mihael

-Frameworks/ Technologies: Springboot, JDK 19, MongoDB
+Frameworks / Technologies: Springboot, JDK 19, MongoDB, BCrypt

 **Note: In order to run this springboot application your IDE needs a springboot plug-in and the proper JDK has to be setup for the project.